Position: Universal Time Series Foundation Models Rest on a Category Error: Argument I: The Category Error and Dimension Collapse

 \subsection{Modality vs. Data Type}

 A \textbf{Modality}, such as Vision or Language, is governed by a group of invariant transformations (symmetries) that preserve semantics.
 In computer vision, concepts like translation invariance ($Cat(x, y) \approx Cat(x+\Delta, y)$) and occlusion are universal physical laws applicable to every image.
-These invariant laws create a structured manifold where transfer learning thrives: a model pre-trained on ImageNet learns to detect edges and textures that are genuinely useful when fine-tuned on medical X-rays \cite{zhang2022viability}.
+These invariant laws create a structured manifold where transfer learning thrives: a model pre-trained on ImageNet learns to detect edges and textures that are genuinely useful when fine-tuned on medical X-rays \cite{zhang2022viability, xu2025clip}.

 A \textbf{Container}, by contrast, is defined only by its data structure.
-Time series is a container defined by the tuple $(t, x_t)$.
-It is a bucket; the data inside shares no universal set of invariant transformations (see Figure~\ref{fig:category_error}). \begin{itemize}[noitemsep, topsep=0pt, leftmargin=*] \item \textbf{Physics (e.g., Weather, Energy):} Governed by conservation laws and differential equations.
+Time series is a container defined by the tuple $(t, x_t)$; the semantic logic and generative rules governing each sequence are domain-specific and share no universal set of invariant transformations. \begin{itemize}[noitemsep, topsep=0pt, leftmargin=*] \item \textbf{Physics (e.g., Weather, Energy):} Governed by conservation laws and differential equations.
 These systems are often continuous and exhibit smooth, cyclical dynamics \cite{chen2025foundation,dai_socnet_2025}. \item \textbf{Economics (e.g., Finance, Sales):} Governed by game theory, psychology, and complex adaptive systems.
 These systems are often reflexive (predictions affect outcomes) and exhibit random walk behavior where history is a poor predictor of the future \cite{gottimukkala2025transfer_academic}. \item \textbf{Biology (e.g., ECG, EEG):} Governed by electrochemistry and physiology.
-These signals are often strictly periodic but subject to catastrophic failure modes (arrhythmia) \cite{lee2025cognitive}. \end{itemize} Crucially, there are \textbf{no invalid transitions} in time series.
-A vision model can learn that an image of pure static noise is \textbf{invalid} because it violates the learned physics of light and objects.
-In time series, however, a system can undergo a \textbf{bifurcation}, transitioning from a stable, predictable state to a chaotic one in an instant.
-A foundation model therefore cannot dismiss a sudden structural break as noise or an error; it must accept it as a potential, legitimate reality.
+These signals are often strictly periodic but subject to catastrophic failure modes (arrhythmia) \cite{lee2025cognitive}. \end{itemize} Crucially, there are \textbf{no universally invalid transitions} in time series.
+A vision model can learn that an image of pure static noise is \textbf{invalid} because it mathematically violates the learned physics of light and objects.
+In time series, however, a system can undergo a legitimate \textbf{bifurcation}, transitioning from a stable, predictable state to a chaotic one in an instant.
+A monolithic foundation model therefore cannot dismiss a sudden structural break as noise or an error; it must accept it as a potential, legitimate reality.